Social Justice Summit

 1:40 - 2:40 PM: Breakout Session #2

-Option #2: Social Justice in Our Community (We Track)
+Option #2: Engaging with Social Justice as a Goal for Community Change (We Track)

 2:50 - 3:10 PM: Break